Meals 2 Kids

-October 12th - This year marks the sixth annual relay races held at the Coupeville Farmers Market.
-The races start between 11:30 and 11:45.
+October 12th - This year marked the sixth annual relay races held at the Coupeville Farmers Market.
+The races started at 11:30.
 This is our largest fundraiser of the year.
-Teams of five are invited to register for this enormously entertaining event.
+Every year, teams of five are invited to register for this enormously entertaining event.
 Fun for everyone!
 Contact the Food Bank for details at 678-8312 or go to this page.

 Greening of Coupeville Christmas Parade

 December - The world famous Gifts from the Heart Grocery Cart Drill Team will once again be marching in the parade!
 Please bring your nonperishable food items to the parade route for the drill team to collect.
 Contact the food bank for details at 678-8312.

 Contributors and Fundraising Events